adanac/scala/README.md

 # scala
-a scala project for test
+a scala project for test.